kelloggm/martinjkellogg.com/index.md

 layout: default
 ---

-I'm a first-year Ph.D. student at the University of Washington [Paul G. Allen School of Computer Science & Engineering][allen].
+I'm a second-year Ph.D. student at the University of Washington [Paul G. Allen School of Computer Science & Engineering][allen].
 I work between the [PLSE][], [Sampa][], and [MISL][] groups applying programming language techniques to problems in architecture and synthetic biology.